CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNextAndOverallConcepts.md

 on every request made to the page, it will only run on the time where next is creating a static version, or a cached version of the page.

-The only this function runs is when next is creating the static page, when we run the build of our application, when we put our app into production, next will look into every page that need to be static, and generate a static version of them.
+The first time this function runs is when when we run the build of our application, when we put our app into production, next will look into every page that need to be static,that has the getStaticProps, and generate a static version of them.

+on build, we are going to see every page being builded, if it is static, if it uses ssg, if it use isr (uses revalidate on getStaticProps), or f, which is dynamic, meaning that server is rendered on demand.

+A SSG, in addition to receiving the props, we can also set a property named revalidate, which is how many seconds we want this page to be recreated, so if, for example, we have a revalidate of five seconds, this page, will generate a static version on build time, but now, every five seconds, a person accesses this page, next under the hood, will generate a new version of this page for us.

+So every user that accesses the page, will receive the same static version.

+One thing to be aware of, is that when we use GetStaticProps, different from GetServerSideProps, we don't get access to the request context, neither req, nor res.
+This means that when we use GetStaticProps, we can't, inside of the function, get access to information of the logged user, cookies, or anything like this.
+Because this function is executed in the build moment, and when we run the build, there is nothing happening.
+So if in any moment, this API request, need any cookie, or information about the user, we are not going to create a static version of it, because static pages, are pages that are going to be equal for any user that access it, so any dynamic content won't work.

 ### Get Static Paths